t-silverthorne/Hopf-Bifurcation-Analysis/README.md

-# lyapunovAutoDiff
+# Hopf Bifurcation Analysis

+This repository contains code for the detecting and classifying Hopf bifurcations.
+Detection is handeled using a predictor-corrector method.
+Once a Hopf-bifurcation has been found, you can classify it using the first Lyapunov coefficient.

+The PC-method is pseudo arclength continuation.

-Compute the first Lyapunov coefficient using automatic differentiation
+The Lyapunov coefficient is computed using automatic differentiation.